johnhmj/caltwstock/README.md

 # calstock
-Descriptions: a calculator for Taiwan stock market, and a calculator for Time deposite of post office.
+Descriptions: a calculator for Taiwan stock market, and a calculator for Time deposite of post office.<p>Language: traditional chinese
-Language: Traditional chinese